Are you searching for “nipple piercing near me” because you are thinking about a body change?

 7. Nipples May Break

 A broken nipple is extremely painful.
 Contact your doctor if you notice anything unusual about your nipples.

 8. Nipples May Get Infected Again

 If you had a previous infection, your nipples may become infected again.
-The healing time may take from couple of days or weeks to months.
+The healing time may take several days or weeks to months.